Q – For whom is the Creative Musicians Retreat (CMR) designed?

 At your level!
 Our courses will be targeted to our participants’ interests and abilities.
 Some classes are very advanced, and some are designed for those with less experience.

 Q – I would like to study electronic music at the Retreat.
-At what level are the courses you will be teaching?
+What courses will you offer this year?

 Q – I would like to take composition at CMR.
-Can I do that?
+May I do that?

 Yes.
-Our faculty members and the Composer-in-Residence will give composition lessons.
+Our faculty members and the Composer-in-Residence will give composition lessons and master classes.
 The members of our faculty have diverse compositional backgrounds and interests, giving students plenty to draw from over the course of the week.

 Q – I’m a music teacher interested in learning more about Walden’s Musicianship Course.
 Is the Creative Musicians Retreat for me?